puffosiffredi/ollyster/README.md

 # ollyster
-WEB-BASED IRC client, with a Social Flavour.
+SELF-Hosted, WEB-BASED IRC client, with a Social Flavour.

 My challenge here was to proof something I realized time ago: a "social network" is just a web interface to a program which allows people to message each others.